kukua/concava/doc/introduction.md

 The use of connectors allow sensor data, that is coming from various protocols (like TCP, LoRa, JSON, XML, MQTT, SigFox, SPUL), to be send to a central server in a standardized way.
 This central server, ConCaVa, will process the data in three steps:

 1. Convert: use dynamic metadata to parse the binary payload in to usable data.
 	This metadata is determined by given device ID.

 1. Calibrate: transform data to a desired format using sandboxed JavaScript function body.

-	- Simple example: e.g. convert Fahrenheit to Celcius (`return (value - 32) / 1.8`)
+	- Simple example: e.g. convert Fahrenheit to Celcius (`return (val - 32) / 1.8`)
 	- Advanced example: transform non-linear measurements to linear data

 1. Validate: correct invalid data (e.g. values that are out of sensor range).